lawpatch/au-confidentiality/confidentiality_terms.md

 **Permitted disclosures**

-Recipient may disclose Confidential Information to professional advisors, employees, agents and contractors, but only to the extent necessary for the Purpose.
+- Recipient may disclose Confidential Information to professional advisors, employees, agents and contractors, but only to the extent necessary for the Purpose.
 - Recipient is also permitted to disclose Confidential Information if:
 	- the disclosure is necessary in order to enforce the Agreement;
-	- the disclosure is required by law or a binding order of a government agency or court.
+	- the disclosure is required by law or a binding order of a government agency or court, but Recipient must not make such a disclosure without first notifying Disclosing and giving Disclosing Party a reasonable opportunity to object to the disclosure.
-- Recipient must not make such a disclosure without first notifying Disclosing and giving Disclosing Party a reasonable opportunity to object to the disclosure.
-Recipient must comply with Disclosing Party's reasonable requests with regard to such a disclosure.
+- Recipient must comply with Disclosing Party's reasonable requests with regard to any permitted disclosure.
-- Recipient must also use reasonable endeavours to ensure any person receiving the Confidential Information under this clause will treat it confidentially, and under materially the same obligations as the Confidentiality Obligations.
+- Recipient must also use reasonable endeavours to ensure any person receiving the Confidential Information under this clause will treat it confidentially, and under substantially the same obligations as the Confidentiality Obligations.

 **Exceptions**